Last Updated: February 3, 2023

 Apart from recreational diving, some commercial divers can go underwater for a different occupational purpose.
-Depending on the commercial purpose of the dive, the depth is decided.
+Depending on the purpose of the dive, the depth is decided.

 Divers who have to go underwater to laying down cables or pipelines can go up to a depth of 200 meters or 600 feet.
 They are required to have long deco stops to prevent having any decompression sickness symptoms.
 They can spend more than 12 hours underwater.